 - feeling out of breath

 As mesothelioma develops, it often causes fluid to build up in your pleural space.
 This is called a pleural effusion.
-This build-up of fluid squashes your lung, so it can’t expand fully as you breathe.
-This makes you feel out of breath.
-Tumours growing around your lung can also stop your lung expanding properly.
+This build-up of fluid squashes the affected lung, so it can’t expand fully as you breathe.
+This can make you feel out of breath.
+Tumours growing around a lung can also stop it expanding properly.

-Mesothelioma usually starts in the outer pleural membrane that lines the inside of your chest wall and ribs.
-The tumour often causes pain in your chest as it grows into your chest wall.
-It sometimes spreads outside your chest to other organs of your body, but it’s unusual for this spread to cause symptoms.
+Mesothelioma usually starts in the lining of your chest wall and ribs.
+If the tumour grows into your chest wall, it can cause pain.
+It sometimes spreads outside your chest to other organs of your body.
+But it’s unusual for this spread to cause symptoms.

-You might experience other symptoms such as fatigue (feeling tired), loss of appetite and weight loss.
+You might experience other symptoms such as fatigue (feeling tired), hot flushes or sweats, loss of appetite and weight loss.

-I have symptoms that I’m worried about – what should I do?
+I have symptoms – what should I do?

-If you have any of these symptoms, you should talk to your GP.
+If you have any of these symptoms, you should ask your GP for a chest X-ray.
 Remember that in many cases these symptoms could be caused by something other than cancer.
 They’re common symptoms, particularly if you have another long-term lung condition.
 But it’s very important to tell your doctor if your usual symptoms change or become worse.